 We have an open position Am chord, which perfectly matches our A minor pentatonic scale.

 Just as with anything, there are pros and cons to using guitar tab.
 In our opinion, the pros outweigh the cons, but we would be doing you a disservice if we didn’t lay things on the line…

 Pro – Simplicity

 Do you see how powerful guitar tabs can be?
 It’s an excellent tool that many guitar players of all skill levels have used to quickly learn how to play a particular song or guitar solo.
-The ease and simplicity of being able to hit the ground running is probably the biggest’ pro’ to learning how to read it correctly.
+The ease and simplicity of hitting the ground running is probably the biggest’ pro’ to learning how to read it correctly.

 Pro – Exact note positions

 It may be useful to say that traditional sheet music works best for an instrument like a piano.
 Why?
 Mainly because on a keyboard, there is only one key that plays a particular note.
-A guitar is different because there are many different locations to play the exact same note with the exact same pitch.
+A guitar is different because many different locations play the same note with the same pitch.

 Con – Timing